koendv/retroleds/README.md

 Optionally, a PS/2 keyboard can be connected.
 Any key typed on the keyboard is sent to the serial port.
 Together, display and PS/2 keyboard form a rudimentary serial terminal.

 To use the display, a USB to serial adapter and a 5V power supply are needed.
-Plug a FTDI TTL-232R-5V USB to serial cable into the serial port header.
-The serial port runs at 19200 8N1.
+Plug a USB to 5V TTL serial cable into the serial port header.
+The serial port runs at 19200 8N1, no hardware flow control.
 Plug in a 5V DC 2A power supply, center pin positive, into the barrel jack connector.
 Carefully check connector polarity before plugging in.

 Escape codes provide simple display control.